My OCD the Story of Renata Entrepreneur

 I have self-hypnotized myself successfully although it is short-lived because I have to do it every day or a few times a week, in which I do not have the time for, considering I am working all day I am too tired and just want to go to sleep.

-I also take prescribed medication, not that it helps my OCD in fact all it does is help me fall asleep.
+I also take prescribed medication, not that it helps my OCD all it does is help me fall asleep.
 I would not mind doing clinical trials of magic mushrooms (Psilocybin) which I have heard can help sufferers with OCD.
 It is illegal to harvest or use them, without medical supervision.
 They are considered Class A drugs.

 The campaign to use magic mushrooms in OCD treatment | Psychonaut Care